Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

 \chapter{Introduction}

-\section{Motivations, goals and results}
+\section{\ Motivations, goals and results}

-The origins of the present work go back to some milestones marking the birth of singularity theory (of complex dimension $\geq 2$).
-They include the Thesis of Hirzebruch (1950) containing (among others) the (modern) theory of cyclic quotient singularities; the construction of Milnor in 1956 of the exotic 7--spheres (as plumbed manifolds associated with `plumbing graphs'); Mumford's article about normal surface singularities \cite{Mu} stressing for the first time the close relationship of the topology with the algebra; the treatment and classification of links of singularities by Hirzebruch and his students in the 60's (especially Brieskorn and J\"anich, and later their students) based on famous results on classification of manifolds by Smale, Thom, Pontrjagin, Adams, Kervaire and Milnor, and the signature theorem of Hirzebruch.
+\bekezdes The origins of the present work go back to some milestones marking the birth of singularity theory of complex dimension $\geq 2$.
+They include the Thesis of Hirzebruch (1950) \ix{Hirzebruch} containing, among others, the modern theory of cyclic quotient \ix{singularities!cyclic quotient} singularities; Milnor's construction \ix{Milnor} of the exotic 7--spheres as plumbed manifolds associated with `plumbing graphs'; Mumford's article \ix{Mumford} about normal surface singularities \cite{Mu} stressing for the first time the close relationship of the topology with the algebra; the treatment and classification of links of singularities by Hirzebruch and his students in the 60's (especially Brieskorn \ix{Brieskorn} and J\"anich, \ix{J\"anich} and later their students) based on famous results on classification of manifolds by Smale, Thom, Pontrjagin, Adams, Kervaire and Milnor, and the signature theorem of Hirzebruch.
 Since then, and since the appearance of the very influential book \cite{MBook} of Milnor in 1968, the theory of normal surface singularities and isolated hypersurface singularities produced an enormous amount of significant results.
-In all of them, the link of an isolated singularity plays a central role.
+In all of them, the {\it link} \ix{link} of an isolated singularity plays a central role. \ix{Smale} \ix{Thom} \ix{Pontrjagin} \ix{Adams} \ix{Kervaire} \ix{singularities!normal surface} \ix{singularities!hypersurface}

-In the presence of a smoothing, such as in the case of hypersurfaces, the link appears also as the boundary of the smoothing, the Milnor fiber.
-This interplay has enormous consequences: first, the link of a singularity is the boundary of an arbitrary small neighbourhood of the singular point, hence one can {\em localize} the link in {\em any arbitrarily small} representative.
-Hence, by resolving the singularity, the link appears as the boundary of a small tubular neighbourhood of the exceptional locus.
-In this way, e.g. for isolated surface singularities, one creates a bridge between the link and resolution: the resolution at topological level is codified in the resolution graph, which also serves as a plumbing graph for the link.
+In the presence of a smoothing, like in the case of hypersurfaces, the link appears also as the boundary of the smoothing, the Milnor fiber.
+This interplay has enormous consequences.

+First, the link of a singularity is the boundary of an arbitrary small neighbourhood of the singular point, hence one can {\em localize} the link in {\em any arbitrarily small} representative.
+Hence, by resolving the singularity, the link appears as the boundary of a small tubular neighbourhood of the exceptional locus, that is, as a plumbed 3--manifold.
+In this way, e.g. for isolated surface singularities, a bridge is created between the link and resolution: the resolution at topological level is codified in the resolution graph, which also serves as a plumbing graph for the link.